nourallah171727/observability-as-code/README.md

 final:
 after doing all updates / creations / deletions you want , be sure to run the command ./gradlew run.
 Again do not forget to plugin the env varibales before!
-All what ./gradlew run does is iterate over all dashboard classes that should be considered , JSONifies them and interacts with grafana directly via HTTP
+All what ./gradlew run does is iterate over all dashboard classes that should be considered , JSONifies them and interacts with grafana directly via HTTP.
+this is handled through DashboardPublisher which does the iteration adn uses GrafanaClient for HTTP communication.

 ## proposition of a simple CI/CD pipeline:
-- users would just create another branch
+- users would just create another branch diverging from main
 - update whatever dashboard classes they want
 - run local tests
 - do a pull request